SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Process_Identification/Polling_processes/Troubleshooting_SLSNMPManager_exe.md

 classDef External fill:#9DDAF5,stroke:#000070,stroke-width:0px, color:#1E5179;
 </div>

-## Notes
+> [!NOTE]
+>

-- Three SLSNMPManager processes will always run simultaneously, one for each version of SNMP.
+> - Three SLSNMPManager processes will always run simultaneously, one for each version of SNMP.

-- In the *DataMiner.xml* file, you can customize which ports are used.
+> - In the *DataMiner.xml* file, you can customize which ports are used.
 For more information, see [Changing SNMP agent ports](xref:Changing_SNMP_agent_ports).

-- Ensure that the data source is **communicating as expected** and that all OIDs respond properly with the **expected data types**.
+> - Ensure that the data source is **communicating as expected** and that all OIDs respond properly with the **expected data types**.